Image: AI generated

 Enter the following in Claude Code.

-Build a todo list web app.
+Build a to-do list web app.

 Tech stack: